Gone Before: part one

 “Why do you call him that?”
 Lawrence asked, and Ebrach ignored the question.

-To go with this thought, Ebrach unleashed something—as his little speech climbed its mountain—of his banked incantatory heat.
+To complement this imagery, Ebrach unleashed something—as his little speech climbed its mountain—of his banked incantatory heat.
 He paused.
 And Honoré, having assumed the role of magician’s assistant, felt called upon to offer an affirmation no less evocative.

 “The subject,” he said, looking only at Ebrach, as though they alone conversed, “is taken by the hand.
 She writes, but this is the spirit expressing so much that it has endured in its loneliness…”